vivekdariyapur6-cmd/vimrit.in/README.md

-# Aquapaani
+# Vimrit
-Stay hydrated with Aqua Paaनी Natural Spring Water
+Stay hydrated with Vimrit – A Drop of Purity